-Coffee culture is big in Hanoi.
+Coffee culture is big in Hanoi, and the city is home to a bustling coffee scene with some of the best coffee in Vietnam.
 It’s where the legendary egg coffee was invented after all!
 So any cafe wanting to make a name for themselves need to serve quality drinks.
 Even though this place is a little touristy, it doesn’t mean you won’t get a decent cup of coffee.

 The wide selection of hot and cold drinks are excellent we had a delicious bánh mì too!
 The best thing about this place was when we left our own post-it notes on the wall.
 Maybe they’ll still be there when we visit again one day!

 Catch up with A life of Y on Facebook here!

 20. The Breakfast Club, Spitalfields, London